-Drawing on the book Upgrade: Building your capacity for complexity, by Richard Boston and Karen Ellis, we’ll link VUCA with the four leadership capacities they identify that underpin vertical skills:
+Inspired by the book Upgrade: Building your capacity for complexity, we’ll link VUCA with four leadership capacities that underpin vertical skills:

 - Sensemaking – Observing, understanding and processing the complexity of a situation e.g. getting your head around all the different interconnected topics, data, issues or causal relationships.

 - Perspective-shifting – ‘Zooming out’ to benefit from a more realistic and multifaceted understanding of a situation or relationship e.g. understanding the perspectives and agendas of the various stakeholders.

 - Self-relating – Observing, understanding, regulating and transforming yourself e.g. making sense of your own reactions, thoughts and feelings.

 - Opposable Thinking – Responding to the dilemmas and conflicting ideas that can create tensions within us and / or between us and other people e.g. working with opposing views.

 Follow the links below to jump to sections:

 - Horizontal skills: leadership and the linear accretion of knowledge

 - Vertical skills: leadership and the exponential accumulation of capacity